 Bladder fistulas develop when trauma, surgery, radiation therapy, inflammation, or infection damages the bladder wall enough to create an abnormal opening.
 The most common cause is surgery, particularly hysterectomy.
 More than half of all fistulas develop as a result of this procedure.
 Diverticulitis, an inflammatory disease of the intestines, is another common cause.
 The inflammation can weaken the intestine wall until an abscess develops and breaks open.
 Cancer is also a cause of bladder fistulas, but indirectly: the radiation therapy associated with cancer treatment can weaken the organ walls and cause a fistula to open.

-- Q What increases my risk for a bladder fistula?
+- Q Is there a cure for bladder fistula?

-- Q What are the treatment options for bladder fistula?
+- Q What are the symptoms of a bladder fistula?

 - Q What do I need to know about caring for someone with a bladder fistula?

 - Q How do I manage my bladder fistula on a daily basis?

 - Q Does bladder fistula affect children differently than adults?